 In Palm Springs during that 24 hours we were car-less, we found ourselves waiting up to 45 minutes for a Lyft or Uber when we were staying centrally and just looking to go a mile or less.
 And even then, drivers would cancel on us.
 Depending on where you’re traveling, it might be hard to rely on Lyft or Uber right now—both of which require drivers and riders to be masked up, it bears noting—and with the rental car shortage, you might find yourself in a pickle.

-In Philadelphia this weekend, we never had to wait more than 10 minutes for a Lyft in central areas, but boy have prices risen.
+In Philadelphia in May, we never had to wait more than 10 minutes for a Lyft in central areas, but boy have prices risen.
 Even with my 15 percent Chase Sapphire discount on Lyft, I found myself averaging about $15 a ride to just go a mile or so (and then obviously I’d tip 20 to 25 percent on top of that).
 I’m grateful that Philly has an abundance of Lyfts, but transportation was definitely a big line item of our budget over our four-day trip.

 Many attractions are timed entry or limited capacity